-Jack Bernard has been teaching at the University of Michigan Law School since 1995.
-He is associate general counsel in the University of Michigan's Office of the Vice President and General Counsel, where he has worked since 1999.
+Jack Bernard is a lecturer at the University of Michigan Law School and associate general counsel in the University’s Office of the Vice President and General Counsel, where he has worked since 1999.

 In 2009, he received the American Library Association’s L. Ray Patterson Copyright Award and the First Decade Award from the National Association of College and University Attorneys.
 He has been a Spencer Fellow and a researcher at the National Center for Postsecondary Improvement.
-He is a recipient of the University of Michigan's Neubacher Award, a Roy Johnson Trust Award, and a Saturn Award for Leadership.
+He is a recipient of U-M’s Neubacher Award, a Roy Johnson Trust Award, and a Saturn Award for Leadership.
 In 2015, he delivered the Windsor Lecture at the University of Illinois.

-As the lead copyright lawyer for the University of Michigan, he successfully defended the University’s establishment of HathiTrust and the University's participation in the Google Book Search project.
+As the lead copyright lawyer for U-M, he successfully defended the University’s establishment of HathiTrust and its participation in the Google Book Search project.
 His contributions to these projects made possible that access for persons who have print disabilities was considered overtly within these projects from their inception and he has been a steadfast advocate for research, library, and the public’s uses of copyrighted works.
-He has actively promoted the open access movement and is helping to shepherd the University of Michigan's efforts to incorporate fair use analyses into its open educational resources initiatives.
+He has actively promoted the Open Access movement and is helping to shepherd U-M’s efforts to incorporate fair use analyses into its open educational resources initiatives.